top of page

 • 25–35% total body weight reduction

-• Rapid and dramatic improvements in diabetes and hypertension
+• Rapid improvements in diabetes and hypertension

-• Long-term improvements in quality of life for many patients
+• Long-term health improvements for many patients

 GLP-1 vs Bariatric Surgery: Head-to-Head Comparison